SamCH93/RSgolden/README.md

 This repository contains code and data to reproduce the accepted manuscript of the paper

-Held, L., Micheloud, C. and Pawel, S. The assessment of replication success based on relative effect size.
+Held, L., Micheloud, C. & Pawel, S. The assessment of replication success based on relative effect size.
 The Annals of Applied Statistics.
 16(2) 706-720.
 [doi:10.1214/21-AOAS1502](https://doi.org/10.1214/21-AOAS1502)

 ## Reproducing the results